-Figures M - 9 and M - 10 show the forecast range for peak and energy loads under the climate change scenario.
+Figures M-9 and M-10 show the forecast range for peak and energy loads under the climate change scenario.
 The key variables for simulating climate change impacts on future energy and peak loads for this analysis were changes in the regional cooling and heating degree days and increases in the market share of residences with air conditioning.
-In the climate change scenario, regional peak loads were projected to be between 33,600 and 37,600 megawatts by 2035.
-Projected annual energy uses in the climate change forecast were projected to be between 22,600 and 25,600 average megawatts by 2035.
+In the climate change scenario, regional peak load were projected to be between 34,000 and 38,000 megawatts by 2035.
+Projected annual energy use in the climate change forecast to be between 23,000 and 26,000 average megawatts by 2035.
 Under the climate change forecast, the Northwest region shifts from being a winter peaking system to a summer peaking system after 2028.
-It should be noted that without the effects of climate change, the peak load forecast in Figure M - 9 would be higher.